magdalenakrol/Writing-portfolio/README.md

 1. Alone - treatment and 2 scenes

-  This is the treatment of a short film plus two scenes taking place in it.
+  This is a treatment of a short film plus two scenes taking place in it.

 2. I Gouged My Eye Out - screen version

-  This is the treatment of a one-act script of a stage play I wrote in Norway for my Scriptwriting course, adapted to a short film format.
+  This is a treatment of a one-act script of a stage play I wrote in Norway for my Scriptwriting course, adapted to a short film format.

 3. I Gouged My Eye Out - stage version